-The courtyard of the ancestral home of Can Guineu has been the location chosen to house this architectural proposal for five months.
-During this period, various cultural events and recreational and social proposals will be programmed using this architectural project designed by the students of Elisava.
+The project is the result of a collaboration agreement between Elisava and Sant Sadurní Town Council to promote an ephemeral construction that proposes a temporary constructive solution to open and prepare this space for holding activities in the courtyard of the Can Guineu manor house.
+During this period, various cultural events and recreational and social proposals will be programmed using this architectural project devised by the students of Elisava.

-The technical project for this ephemeral construction to be located in the courtyard of Can Guineu contemplates a versatile structure, capable of hosting various disciplines and activities, which will integrate two main platforms, made of galvanised steel, which will function as stages or living spaces.
+The technical project for this ephemeral construction contemplates a versatile structure, capable of hosting various disciplines and activities, which will integrate two main platforms, made of galvanised steel, which will function as stages or living spaces.
 There will also be mobile vertical panels made of micro-perforated fabric, which can change their position to provide more or less shade in the space.
 The whole project seeks a sense of lightness, in order to achieve a friendly and integrated coexistence in this heritage building, listed as a BCIL (cultural asset of local interest).

-The City Council is already working with the different municipal services involved and will soon begin talks with the municipality's associative fabric to build a programme of events in this new space, which is expected to be inaugurated at the end of May.
+The City Council is already working with the different municipal services involved and will soon begin talks with the municipality's associative fabric to build a programme of events in this new space.

 Project directors: Roger Paez, Jordi Queralt, Toni Montes